Why Your AI, Data Science Project Has Stalled

 When I worked with SAP everything was more clear for SI and a Client.
 There was a clear understanding of what should be implemented.
 It was possible to enumerate everything: purchase orders, invoices, debtors etc. With AI nobody can estimate the functional gap.
 Just try to answer what number of developers you need for “The analysis and forecasting model provided as a web service is integrated into some system” and how fast everything will be done.
 Basically everything we can do in the AI area is to set together with a customer, and say – “Let’s dream together”.

-Something to remember is that AI became a significant hype train before most of the claims around AI were proven out.
+Something to remember is that AI became a significant hype train before most of the AI’s claims were proven out.

 Issue# 1: The Unwarranted Boundless Optimism Being Proposed Around AI